|

 a result, the material cost is slightly

-greater and the skill level needed is greater.
-The good news is at
+greater and the skill level needed is more in depth.

 Preservation of